lmdu/pyfastx/docs/source/api_reference.rst

 		nucleotide composition of sequence, a dict contains counts of A, T, G, C and N (unkown nucleotide base)

+	.. py:attribute:: raw

+		get the raw string (with header line and sequence lines) of sequence as it appeared in file

+		New in ``pyfastx`` 0.6.3

 	.. py:attribute:: seq

-		get the raw string of sequence in sense strand
+		get the string of sequence in sense strand

 	.. py:attribute:: reverse

-		get the raw string of reversed sequence
+		get the string of reversed sequence

 	.. py:attribute:: complement

-		get the raw string of complement sequence
+		get the string of complement sequence

 	.. py:attribute:: antisense

-		get the raw string of sequence in antisense strand, corresponding to reversed and complement sequence
+		get the string of sequence in antisense strand, corresponding to reversed and complement sequence

 	.. py:method:: search(subseq, strand='+')